mpwillson/btlib/README.md

     constants will ensure btcerr acts as a very effective stack smasher.

-COMPILING
+## COMPILING
-    First, grab the tar file from https://hydrus.org.uk and untar into a convenient directory, e.g.

-        tar xzf bt-5.0.1.tar.gz -C ~/dev

-    Since the tar file includes this README file, you've probably done this already.
+    First, clone this repository.

     The key sub-directories under the bt source directory are as follows:

         src-lib             C source for BT library routines src-main            C source for BT test harness and copy utility